 Expand your understanding and experience of Steiner's perspective of Early Childhood development

-Available via Zoom only, this interactive and engaging course is for educators and those working in early childhood settings, who would like to evolve and expand their practice and pedagogy.
+Delivered on site at USC Sunshine Coast in Sippy Downs, QLD or via Zoom, this interactive and engaging course is for educators and those working in early childhood settings, who would like to evolve and expand their practice and pedagogy.
 Using Rudolf Steiner’s insights on child development, the course offers a unique opportunity for those working with young children to create optimum learning experiences and environments for children from birth to 7 years old, embracing the rich heritage of First Nations wisdom and story along the way.

 This is a practical two-day course that includes learning together through hearing and discussing some key insights of Rudolf Steiner and practical exercises to create a nourishing environment for yourselves and your children.
 It will include storytelling, arts, crafts and movement.
 The aim ultimately is to become more energised, motivated, empowered and connected to the inner wisdom that we all have.
 All activities support the EYLF.